Porsha Upazila: Geography

 Porsha Upazila is bounded by Sapahar Upazila on the north, Patnitala and Mohadevpur Upazilas on the east, Gomostapur and Niamatpur Upazilas on the south, Habibpur and Barmangola CD Blocks in Malda district, West Bengal, India, on the west.

 Climate

 Porsha's climate differs from Rajshahi due to its lack of precipitation to be classified as a tropical wet and dry climate.
 Instead, under the Köppen climate classification, it is classified as a humid subtropical climate (Cwa).
-This is because it's temperature is colder than 18°C on average in the coldest month but warmer than 22°C on average in the warmest month.
+This is because its temperature is colder than 18°C on average in the coldest month but warmer than 22°C on average in the warmest month.
 Porsha's climate is similar to neighbouring districts in North Bengal and is similar to the rest of the Eastern Gangetic Plains.